matplotlib/matplotlib/doc/faq/installing_faq.rst

 "frontend" is the user facing code, ie the plotting code, whereas the "backend" does all the hard work behind-the-scenes to make the figure.
-There are two types of backends: user interface backends (for use in pygtk, wxpython, tkinter, qt, macosx, or fltk) and hardcopy backends to make image files (PNG, SVG, PDF, PS).
+There are two types of backends: user interface backends (for use in pygtk, wxpython, tkinter, qt, macosx, or fltk; also referred to as "interactive backends") and hardcopy backends to make image files (PNG, SVG, PDF, PS; also referred to as "non-interactive backends").

 There are a two primary ways to configure your backend.
 One is to set the ``backend`` parameter in your ``matplotlibrc`` file (see